narinishi/windowlab-advanced/README.md

  - window titles are retrieved in a much more modern way (before, half the window titles were missing)
  - better Xft support
  - Mod4 as the main mod key
+ - Sxhkd works when all windows have been deselected

 ---